 Can mob gather outdoors?

-You can meet in a group of up to ten people from a maximum of two households outdoors in a public place to socialise (children under 12 months of age not included in the limit).
+You can meet in a group of up to ten people from a maximum of two households outdoors in a public place to socialise or exercise (children under 12 months of age not included in the limit).
 An outdoor public place means areas accessible to everyone, including local parks and beaches.
 This replaces the limit of five people from a maximum of two households.

 Financial help and support